 Denbury actively and enthusiastically supports community-based programs and organizations that address educational, cultural and social issues-improving the quality of life in the areas where we work and live.
 Our commitment includes financial contributions as well as coordination and support of volunteer services by our employees.
-Our employees are encouraged to give generously to charitable organizations of their choosing, with Denbury providing a matching contribution to support their efforts.
-Together, we have made a difference in our communities through contributions to numerous local charities and organizations.
+We have made a difference in our communities through contributions to numerous local charities and organizations.